 There are tens of thousands of nodes in the Bitcoin network and anyone can run one.
 All you need to do is download the Bitcoin software.
 This means the network is permissionless and global.

-Some of the Bitcoin network nodes are called full nodes.
-These keep track of the entire ledger since it was born at 2009.
-That requires quite a bit of space, because the ledger is hundreds of gigabytes and growing fast.
+Some of the Bitcoin network nodes are called full nodes and others are called lightweight nodes.
+Full nodes keep track of the entire ledger since it was born in 2009.
+That requires quite a bit of space because the ledger is hundreds of gigabytes and growing fast.
+This means that a regular Bitcoin user doesn’t download the blockchain to his laptop or mobile device.

 Miners are also nodes, but nodes don’t do any mining.
 The only purpose of a node is to pass on transactions.